 Our kittens are raised under foot -- meaning they have run of the house once they've conquered the baby gate that keeps them in our bedroom.
 That usually happens around 6 weeks and then they are everywhere!
 The kittens are terribly spoiled and are well socialized by frequent handling by me, my family, and our visitors.

 LostWoods is registered with CFA and TICA.
-I am active with CFA -- as a member NFC Breed Council, as a member of Foot of the Rockies Cat Club, as a CFA Ambassador, and I am working to become a licensed clerk.
-I am also a Breeder member of the Norwegian Forest Cat Fancier's Association.
+I am active with CFA -- as a member NFC Breed Council, as a member of Foot of the Rockies Cat Club, as a CFA Ambassador, and I often clerk at shows.
+I also served a tern as Breeder Division Secretary of the Norwegian Forest Cat Fancier's Association, although I have since resigned from the organization.
+These days, you'll find me spending time helping as the site administrator for the Norwegian Forest Cat Breed Club forum.
 My cats are tested for FIV (feline immunodeficiency virus), FeLV (feline leukemia), HCM, and GSD IV (glycogen storage disease IV) carrier status, as well as blood-typed.

 (Please note that you will see a number of photos of our cats and kittens that I've taken outside in a natural setting.
 The LostWoods cats do NOT go outside unsupervised!
 When we do go outside for pictures and occasional adventures, there is always one person and usually two watching them closely.
 We do have an outside, fully enclosed run to which the older cats are allowed access, but even then we check on them often.)